 Flaws, side effects, and interactions

-NAC is remarkably safe, but there are real considerations.
+NAC is remarkably safe, and there are still a few things to watch for.

 - Sulfur smell.
 NAC contains sulfur.
 Your urine or sweat may carry a slight sulfur odor.
 This is normal and harmless.